 - Web Server pickup Client-1 Request-1, Pickup one Thread T-1 from Thread pool and assign this request to Thread T-1

-If “n” is greater than “m” (Most of the times, its true), then server assigns Threads to Client Requests up to available Threads.
+If “n” is greater than “m” (Most of the times, it’s true), then server assigns Threads to Client Requests up to available Threads.
 After all m Threads are utilized, then remaining Client’s Request should wait in the Queue until some of the busy Threads finish their Request-Processing Job and free to pick up next Request.
-If those threads are busy with Blocking IO Tasks (For example, interacting with Database, file system, JMS Queue, external services etc.) for longer time, then remaining clients should wait longer time.
+If those threads are busy with Blocking IO Tasks (For example, interacting with Database, file system, JMS Queue, external services, etc.) for a longer time, then remaining clients should wait a long time.

-- Once Threads are free in Thread Pool and available for next tasks, Server pickup those threads and assign them to remaining Client Requests.
+- Once Threads are free in Thread Pool and available for the next tasks, Server picks up those threads and assigns them to remaining Client Requests.

-- Each Thread utilizes many resources like memory etc. So before going those Threads from busy state to waiting state, they should release all acquired resources
+- Each Thread utilizes many resources like memory etc. So before going to those Threads from the busy state to waiting for the state, they should release all acquired resources

 Express provides a minimal interface for us to build our applications.
-It is minimal, providing us the absolutely required tools to build our app and flexible, there are numerous modules available on npm for express, which can be directly plugged into an express.
+Providing with absolutely necessary tools to build our app with flexibility.
+There are numerous modules available on npm for express, which can be directly plugged into an express.
 Database integration, template engines, and basic multiple routing can be performed.
 It not only helps middleware to respond to HTTP requests but also helps to dynamically render HTML pages by passing arguments to templates.

-When the user sends a request to through AngularJS then that request is firstly accessed by the NodeJS threading is done in the NodeJS and then it is sent to the ExpressJS to Create, Read, Update and Delete the API for the Request.
-ExpressJs host the website for the NodeJS.
-Both NodeJS and ExpressJS are server side languages.
-After CURD the API data is retrieved from the MongoDB ad then send it to the User.
+When the user sends a request through AngularJS then that request is firstly accessed by the NodeJS.
+Threading is done in the NodeJS and then it is sent to the ExpressJS to Create, Read, Update and Delete the API for the request.
+ExpressJS hosts the website for the NodeJS.
+Both NodeJS and ExpressJS are server-side languages.
+After CURD, the API data is retrieved from the MongoDB and then send it to the User.

 - Create (POST) – Make something